ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

 ## Next steps
 {: #ubuntu_next_steps}

-* Create a custom dashboard.
+- Create a custom dashboard.
 For more information, see [Working with dashboards](/docs/monitoring?topic=monitoring-dashboards#dashboards).

-* Learn about alerts.
+- Learn about alerts.
 For more information, see [Working with alerts](/docs/monitoring?topic=monitoring-monitoring#monitoring_alerts).

+- Learn how to manage logs.
+See [Logging with Linux VPC server instances](/docs/log-analysis?topic=log-analysis-ubuntu).

+- Learn about {{site.data.keyword.sysdigsecure_full}} and how you can use it to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions and compliance from source to run.
+See [Getting started with {{site.data.keyword.sysdigsecure_full}}](/docs/workload-protection?topic=workload-protection-getting-started).